-Doha Bank Q.S.C.
-Head Office Tower Corniche Street West Bay, P.O.
-Box 3818 Doha, Qatar E-mail: ir@dohabank.com.ga guidance.
-Doha Bank's 2016 Sustainability review covers Doha Bank's operation in the Qatari market, unless otherwise stated.
-Doha Bank has operational control for the financial year commencing on 1st January 2016 to 31st December 2016.
+This report updates Doha Bank's key performance against its sustainability framework for calendar year 2017.
+It also provides data on specific targets in the sustainability plan which are constantly shared by the Management team for feedback and guidance.
+Doha Bank's 2017 Sustainability review covers Doha Bank's operation in the Qatari market, unless otherwise stated.
+Doha Bank has operational control for the financial year commencing on 1st January 2017 to 31st December 2017.
 Where data permits, historic trends have also been presented and comparative analysis has been conducted.